RB Leipzig vs Borussia Dortmund: Watch our free enhanced Bundesliga app stream

-RB Leipzig entertain Borussia Dortmund in the Bundesliga on Saturday afternoon and you can watch the game with our new special enhanced live stream, exclusive only on the Sky Sports App!
+RB Leipzig entertain Borussia Dortmund in the Bundesliga on Saturday - and anybody can watch the game with our free enhanced live stream.

-It should be a mouthwatering matchup at the Red Bull Arena as eighth-placed Leipzig take on Dortmund, who are second in the Bundesliga.
-The game will be live on Sky Sports Mix from 5.20pm, with the match getting under way at 5.30pm.
+Eighth-placed Leipzig take on Dortmund, who are second in the Bundesliga and regular coverage of the game will be live on Sky Sports Mix from 5.20pm, with the match getting under way at 5.30pm.

-However, if you want to watch the clash via our new special enhanced live stream, then you can on the Sky Sports App.
+However, if you want to watch the clash via our new special enhanced live stream, then tap on the video at the top of this page.

 Live Bundesliga

-This enhanced stream means viewers can now see stats and data throughout the contest and what is more, it is free!
-And not only that, but you do not need to be a Sky subscriber to take advantage of this new eye-catching feature!
+This enhanced stream means viewers can now see stats and data throughout the contest and what is more, it is free.
+You do not need to be a Sky subscriber to take advantage of this new feature.

-However, if this is not your cup of tea, not to worry as users can also watch the game without enhanced stats on Sky Sports Mix!

 Trending